 I also recommend joining the ravelry group if you are able to, and posting any questions or curiosities in there - you'll find lots of awesome people who have knit lots of my patterns, and I check in daily-ish so I'll be able to answer your questions if someone else doesn't beat me to it.

 Something is weird with my knitting, this isn't looking how it should, what am I doing wrong?

 First, there's a good chance everything is fine, and it just will look weird for awhile before things start getting established.
 If the pattern includes process photos or diagrams, check those out and compare them to your work.
 (If you have a print version of the pattern, then you may find some extra process photos on the pattern's webpage here, which didn't fit in the print pattern.)
 If it looks like something is definitely wrong, re-read the part that you've worked carefully, line by line, as you may have missed a detail, or you may have done something that the pattern did not tell you to do.
 Un-knit or frog as needed to fix mistakes that you find.
 If you still can't find the problem, read the notes, as you may have missed a detail in there.
 If you still can't find the problem, take a photo of your work if possible, then email me (at bottom) and explain in as much detail as possible what's wrong, and I'll help the best I can!

 When you say "turn" don't you mean "wrap and turn" for short rows?

-I use a lot of short rows in different ways, so if I say "w+t" then wrap and turn (normally), but if I say "turn" then just turn.
+I use a lot of short rows in different ways, so if I say "w+t" then wrap and turn (normally, or using your preferred method), but if I say "turn" then just turn.
 Trust the pattern! :)

 I don't understand your cable directions.
 Why do you say "right" and "left" cables instead of "front" and "back"?